Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

-The most reported clinical manifestation is microscopic or macroscopic hematuria.
+The most reported clinical manifestation is microscopic or macroscopic haematuria.

-Cerebellar, hippocampal, and basal nuclei transient edema with restricted diffusion (CHANTER) syndrome is a recently described constellation of imaging findings in adults with opioid neurotoxicity.
-It is characterized by cytotoxic edema in the bilateral hippocampi and cerebellar cortices, and va...
+Cerebellar, hippocampal, and basal nuclei transient oedema with restricted diffusion (CHANTER) syndrome is a recently described constellation of imaging findings in adults with opioid neurotoxicity.
+It is characterised by cytotoxic oedema in the bilateral hippocampi and cerebellar cortices, and ...

-Pediatric opioid use‐associated neurotoxicity with cerebellar edema (POUNCE) syndrome is a toxic encephalopathy in children with opioid overdose that features prominent cerebellar edema.
-Cerebellar predominance, along with variable supratentorial involvement, appears to be a distinct pattern of ...
+Paediatric opioid use‐associated neurotoxicity with cerebellar oedema (POUNCE) syndrome is a toxic encephalopathy in children with opioid overdose that features prominent cerebellar oedema.
+Cerebellar predominance, along with variable supratentorial involvement, appears to be a distinct pattern ...

 Reversible acute cerebellar toxicity (REACT) syndrome is a potentially reversible acute encephalopathic syndrome 1,2.